anabalves/coding-challenges/README.md

 3. Open and run the solution files using your preferred IDE or terminal.

-> Some folders may include a `Problem.md` for context, especially when platforms don't allow direct export.

 ## 🤝 Contributions

 Want to suggest improvements, fixes, or submit new solutions?